Nationalparks in the Northern Territory

 Visit one of the NT’s two World Heritage-listed national parks, or over 50 other national parks, nature reserves, conservation areas and marine parks.

-Visit the NT’s 24 national parks, and 73 nature reserves, conservation areas, historical reserves and marine parks to see the important heritage and natural environments and native plants and animals they protect.
+Visit the NT’s 24 national parks and 73 nature reserves, conservation areas, historical reserves and marine parks to see the important heritage and natural environments and native plants and animals they protect.

 World Heritage-listed parks

-The NT is the only Australian state with two World Heritage-listed national parks.
+The NT is the only Australian jurisdiction with two World Heritage-listed national parks.
 Kakadu National Park is a vast expanse of exceptional natural beauty, unique biodiversity and Aboriginal rock art sites, and is recognised for both its cultural and its natural values.

 Uluru-Kata Tjuta National Park is home to the iconic landmark Uluru and the 32 weathered rock domes known as Kata Tjuta.
 They’re at their most spectacular viewed at sunrise or sunset and have strong cultural and spiritual significance.